-\ Although the merchantmen of the E. I. Cy., at this period, proved unable to cope with French ships-of-the-line, and were even captured by the desperate hardihood of privateering adventure, they were, nevertheless, by no means ill-provided with the appliances of war.
-To encourage the building of ships of above 550 tons burden, and capable of defence against the pirates of Algiers, then termed the "Turkish Rovers," it was enacted by parliament, soon after the restoration of Charles II., that for a certain number of years, whoever should build ships with three decks, or with two decks and a-half, and a forecastle, with a space of five feet between each deck, and mounted with at least thirty cannon, should for the first two voyages receive one-tenth part of all the customs that were payable on their export and import lading. - (Milburn's Oriental Commerce, i., Introduction, xxxv.)
-A Vindication of the E. I. Cy., generally attributed to Sir Josiah Child, and published in 1677, states that they employed from thirty to thirtyfive ships of from 300 to 600 tons burden, carrying from forty to seventy guns, which must of course have been very light.-(Macpherson's Commerce with India, 133.)
-In an official statement of their affairs, published in 1689, the company assert, that in seven years they had built sixteen ships of from 900 to 1,300 tons, and had in India or on the homeward voyage eleven of their own, and four "permision ships" (i. e., licensed by them) with cargoes worth above £360,000, besides a fleet comprising four-teen of their own and six permission ships bound for India, China, &c., with cargoes worth £670,000.
+Although the merchantmen of the E. I. Cy., at this period, proved unable to cope with French ships-of-the-line, and were even captured by the desperate hardihood of privateering adventure, they were, nevertheless, by no means ill-provided with the appliances of war.
+To encourage the building of ships of above 550 tons burden, and capable of defence against the pirates of Algiers, then termed the "Turkish Rovers," it was enacted by parliament, soon after the restoration of Charles II., that for a certain number of years, whoever should build ships with three decks, or with two decks and a-half, and a forecastle, with a space of five feet between each deck, and mounted with at least thirty cannon, should for the first two voyages receive one-tenth part of all the customs that were payable on their export and import lading. -(Milburn's Oriental Commerce, vol. i.
+A Vindication of the E. I. Cy., generally attributed to Sir Josiah Child, published in 1677, states that they employed from thirty to thirty-five ships of from 300 to 600 tons burden, carrying from 40 to 70 guns, which must of course have been very light.-(Macpherson's Commerce with India, 133.)
+In an official statement of their affairs, published in 1689, the company assert, that in seven years they had built sixteen ships of from 900 to 1,300 tons, and had in India or on the homeward voyage eleven of their own, and four "permission ships" (i. e., licensed by them) with cargoes worth above £360,000, besides a fleet comprising fourteen of their own and six permission ships bound for India, China, and other southern isles, with cargoes valued at £660,000.